hypo69/hypo/pytest/gemini - set 1/en/ai/helicone/helicone.md

 2. **Import and Function Calls:** Ensure you correctly import the functions from `helicone.py` (e.g., `from helicone import my_function`).

-3. **Assertion Strategy:** Decide what to assert in your tests.
+3. **Assertion Startegy:** Decide what to assert in your tests.
    -  `assert header.MODE == 'development'` is a straightforward check.
    - For functions that return values, assert that the returned value matches the expected output (using appropriate comparison operators).
-   - For functions that might raise exceptions, use `pytest.raises` as demonstrated.
+   - For functions that might raise exceptions, use `pytest.raises` as demonStarted.

 4. **Edge, Boundary, and Invalid Input Cases:** Create tests for different input types, values, and scenarios.
 Determine what are the *valid* inputs and possible errors for your functions.
 Add tests for these.